Elsa272727/huxy27-academic/content/authors/admin/_index.md

 - Principal Investigators
 ---

 Xinyi Hu is a postgraduate student of architecture at Southeast University, China.
-Her research interests include building energy efficient design and retrofit, Building Integrated Photovoltaic (BIPV) design, and life-cycle energy (LCEA) and carbon dioxide emissions (LCCO2A) assessment
+Her research interests include building energy efficient design and retrofit, Building Integrated Photovoltaic (BIPV) design, and life-cycle energy (LCEA) and CO2 emissions (LCCO2A) assessment